After clearing the Foundation exam, all students are required to take 4 Core Courses

 2) Machine Learning

-Course objective: The purpose of this course is to familiarize students with modern machine learning models.
-Most of the courses in this area either focus on the theory of machine learning or explaining tools of the popular models of machine learning models.
-This course bridges this gap by combining both aspects of teaching machine learning.
+Course objective: The purpose of this course is to familiarize the students with modern machine learning models.
+Most of the courses in this area either focus on the concept or application of machine learning algorithms.
 This is an introductory course for theoretical machine learning.
+Furthermore, in this course, most models will be explained with great details such as problem statements, solutions, algorithms, implementation, and solving real-world problems with actual data.

 The Finance Core portion is designed as a natural extension to the Foundation course.
 The Foundation course gives a gentle introduction to various key areas in finance, whereas the Core course goes deeper into explaining the intricacies of the financial domain.